GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 ### Clone the repository

-1. Clone the Data Protection Toolkit git repository to a folder (locally or on cloud shell)
+1. Clone the Data Protection Toolkit git repository to a folder (locally or on cloud shell).

 ```
 $ git clone https://github.com/GoogleCloudPlatform/healthcare-data-protection-suite
 $ cd healthcare-data-protection-suite
 ```
-2. Install tfengine
+2. Install tfengine.

 ```
 $ go install ./cmd/tfengine
 ```

-3. Clone the FedRAMP aligned three-tier workload HCL files in a folder before running the tfengine
+3. Clone the FedRAMP aligned three-tier workload HCL files in a folder before running the tfengine.

 ```
 #clone modularised .hcl files from github to a folder in local machine or cloud shell